gotDoubleDots/ipb/README.md

 switch water between soak and cook

-1.75 cup water : 1 cup lentil
+1.75 cup water : 1 cup lentil (make 1 cup of lentils at once)

-Scaled-down flavoring
+Flavoring proportioned from bean recipe to lentils by water volume